Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 30:48

-Malware, it's a very, very thin line, has more to do with the intent of the person writing the wear than it does with the actual wear itself, right?
-Because again, you know, and this is something personally my politics are left of center, but this is something that most NRA gun activ, you know, gun rights activists will tell you it's, you know, guns don't kill people.
+Malware, it's a very, very thin line, has more to do with the intent of the person writing the wear than it does with the actual wear itself.
+Because again, and this is something personally my politics are left of center, but this is something that most NRA gun rights activists will tell you it's guns don't kill people.
 People kill people.
 That's true.
-Because it really, you know, the gun is just a tool.
-And you know, I, i believe me, I definitely wanna see more guns off the streets of the United States and will probably lose a few listeners from me saying that.
-But the point is that any, anything we build, anything we do, you know, if I create a knife, I can use it to cut my steak during dinner and I can use it to stab somebody.
+Because it really is, the gun is just a tool.
+And believe me, I definitely wanna see more guns off the streets of the United States and will probably lose a few listeners from me saying that.
+But the point is that any, anything we build, anything we do if I create a knife, I can use it to cut my steak during dinner and I can use it to stab somebody.

 Ted Neward 31:37

 Anything can really be used for both benign and malicious purposes.
-And so, in many respects, you know, when we talk about viruses, I mean another word for virus is self modifying code.
+And so, in many respects when we talk about viruses, I mean another word for virus is self-modifying code.
 And another word for self self modifying code is lisp.
-I mean, you know, it's, it's, this is a tool that can be used for both good and bad things.
-I mean, you know, another name for virus is production patch.
-You know, we, we, we change the running software and keep it going.
+This is a tool that can be used for both good and bad things.
+I mean another name for the virus is production patch.
+We change the running software and keep it going.
 And this is part of the reason why personally, I think as an industry we need to stop spending so much time focusing on churning out all these candidates who know how to do big o notation around algorithms and what, and start churning out people who have a deeper background in philosophy.
 My personal preference, the United States would pass a law that philosophy is taught in kindergarten because children are the world's most natural philosophers.
 If you've ever been around a five year old you know it because they just keep saying why, why, why?
 And that is exactly what philosophers do.
 It's why they're so annoying.

 Kadi Grigg 32:48